Warehouse tugger train systems – improve your intralogistics

 For this purpose, the transport guidance system will map the loading of the tugger train trailers with containers, reserves the trailer types with their respective loading capacities and assigns them to the respective route.
 Algorithms for dynamic route finding are currently being developed for the implementation of dynamically controlled route planning systems.
 Besides practical control algorithms, however, the technical and organizational design of dynamic route planning systems must also be considered.

-There are manually controlled, partially automated and automated tugger trains.
+There are manually controlled, partially automated and fully autonomous tugger trains.
 The trend is toward automated tugger trains all the way to completely autonomous tugger trains.
 The goal is to occupy the human resource with mundane tasks as little as possible.
 The four automation stages are:

 - Manual control and manual load handling (no automation)